HL7/fhir-shorthand/input/pagecontent/index.md

 To define a profile, the keywords `Profile`, `Parent` are required, and `Id`, `Title`, and `Description` should be used.
 The keyword `Mixins` is optional.

-**Example.**
+**Example:**

+* Define a profile for USCorePatient:

 ```
   Profile:        USCorePatient
   Parent:         Patient
   Id:             us-core-patient
   Title:          "US Core Patient Profile"
   Description:    "Defines constraints and extensions on the patient resource for the minimal set of data to query and retrieve patient demographic information."
 ```
 Any rules defined for the profiles would follow immediately after the keyword section.